 We are extremely proud of the support provided at Numurkah Secondary College to ensure the health, wellbeing, inclusion and engagement needs of each and every one of our students.
 Our highly experienced and integrated team of wellbeing professionals provide support to students and families where required, and include:

-Leading Teacher – Wellbeing is responsible for the leadership and coordination of the wellbeing team, and the implementation of the Student Engagement Policy and SWPB Framework across the college.
-The Leading Teacher is highly experienced in providing assistance, direction and advice to teachers, students and families.
+Leading Teacher – Engagement and Wellbeing Senior School and Junior School are responsible for the leadership and coordination of the wellbeing team, and the implementation of the Student Engagement Policy and SWPB Framework across the college.
+The Leading Teachers are highly experienced in providing assistance, direction and advice to teachers, students and families.
 Year Level Leaders – Years 7, 8, 9, 10, VCE, VCAL - are the first point of contact for students and parents who have concerns in relation to the social, emotional and cognitive wellbeing of their child.
 Year Level Leaders provide guidance and advice regarding with any issue or concern students may have at school.
 We are extremely fortunate at Numurkah Secondary College to have an experienced, knowledgeable and dynamic team of Year Level Leaders who work collaboratively with teachers, families and students to ensure that each and every student feels valued, included and empowered to reach their full potential.
 Our wonderful team this year includes:

 Student Wellbeing Leader - Oversees the wellbeing of all students within the college.
 Supports Teachers, Year Level Leaders and the Leadership Team with students who are finding school difficult.
 Liaises with families to promote a positive relationship between the school and home.
 Attends Student Support Group Meetings (SSG’s), and links students and families to outside agencies for extra support as required.
 Provides individual and group pastoral care to students.
 Actively seeks ways to improve connections to school – eg RACV Challenge.
 Advises Leadership Team on new initiatives in student engagement and wellbeing.
 Supports students to link in with other members of the NSC Wellbeing Team.